Protect yourself by understanding media law

 - other legal issues you need to know when it comes to online publishing.

-My media law workshops can be taught at your office anywhere in Australia.
+My media law workshops can be taught online through videoconferencing or at your office anywhere in Australia.

 - "The workshop was really useful and engaging.
 It covered such a wide range of topics in depth, they were relevant to the whole team.
 The presenter was lovely, really knowledgable and passionate.
 The handout was extensive and greatly appreciated.
 Thanks!"Alana Young – Hardie Grant